-Jack Brereton is 26, was born and bred in Stoke-on-Trent and lives locally with his wife Laura.
-He is a local councillor and has been a school Governor at Hillside Primary since 2011.
+Jack Brereton was born and bred in Stoke-on-Trent, and lives locally with his wife Laura, and their children William and Phoebe.

 As a local man, and previously a councillor since 2011, Jack has extensive experience in the local community in Stoke-on-Trent.
 He has previously served as the City Council cabinet member for regeneration, transport and heritage on Stoke-on-Trent City Council and was Chair of Governors for a local primary school.

 Jack was first elected as the Member of Parliament for Stoke-on-Trent South in 2017 and then re-elected with an increased majority in 2019.
 He is a trustee of the charity the Gingerbread Centre, a local charity focused on supporting homeless families in Stoke-on-Trent.
 Since elected to Parliament Jack has served on a number of Select Committees including; Work and Pensions, Transport, Procedure, and the Public Accounts Commission.